 The University of Pennsylvania School of Design is dedicated to promoting excellence in design across a rich diversity of programs including Architecture, City Planning, Landscape Architecture and Fine Arts.
 They believe in the centrality of design to all aspects of creativity.
 A dual challenge is offered to our students: explore a broad range of possibilities through both practice and theory.

 The architecture department is housed at Meyerson Hall, in the heart of the University of Pennsylvania campus, at the corner of Walnut Street and 34th Street.
 In addition to design studios, exhibition spaces, classrooms and offices, this facility includes state of the art laboratories for computing and fabrication, and two advanced research labs.

-Students enrolled in Architecture learn from world-renowned faculty from Penn's School of Design.
+Students enrolled in the Architecture: Summer at Penn program learn from world-renowned faculty from Penn's School of Design.
 Classes are kept small to ensure you will receive personal attention from each faculty member.